Skip to content

 The SBA 8(a) Suspension Timeline: What Happened and When

 The SBA’s actions unfolded across three months.
 Each step escalated consequences for firms that did not respond.
-Understanding the timeline matters because appeal deadlines are calculated from the date of each firm’s individual suspension notice, not from the SBA’s public announcement.
+Understanding the timeline matters because the appeal clock is personal to each firm.
+Under 13 CFR 124.305(c) it runs from the date the firm receives its Notice of Suspension, not from the SBA’s public announcement and not from the date the notice was issued.
+Those are three different dates, and only receipt starts the 45 days.

 Date SBA Action Firms Affected Financial Impact